MartinaB91/project4-my-blog/README.md

 - [#2](https://github.com/MartinaB91/project4-my-blog/issues/2) Epic: Connecting users to the bloggers social medias

 Other improvements:
-- Build automatic tests before building code to prevent finding bug when the project is close to code stop (TDD).
+- Build automatic tests before building code to prevent finding bugs late in the development process (TDD).
 - Add functionality for respond to a comment.
 - Blog app could be named myblog for better overwiev.